nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Introduction/README.md

 <li>The <strong>&quot;Enrich&quot;</strong> part essecially covers various kids of TEI/XML tagging and annotation of the raw data, which becomes transformed to texts and numbers.
 The information is saved as triples.</li>
 <li>The <strong>&quot;Analyse&quot;</strong> block consists of various tools made for human and computer-assisted analysis, such as the comparison of two or more images, text versions comparison, finding textual parallels, colliding variants in a view to produce a diplomatic/critical edition.</li>
 <li>The <strong>&quot;Visual&quot;</strong> part is already well-developed in INSERI which has not less than 8 different visualization applications, all of them can directly reuse the RDF data created at the previous steps.</li>
-<li>The <strong>&quot;SWT&quot;</strong> part stands for &quot;Semantic Web Technology&quot;, and this module offers the scholars the possibility to formulate very complexe queries, that are beyond the capacities provided by complex search queries in relational detabases, for example.</li>
+<li>The <strong>&quot;SWT&quot;</strong> part stands for &quot;Semantic Web Technology&quot;, and this module offers the scholars the possibility to formulate very complex queries, that are beyond the capacities provided by complex search queries in relational databases, for example.</li>
 <li>Finally, the <strong>&quot;Publish&quot;</strong> area provides various options for generating the output that can be immediately used for producing online or print books and articles.</li>
 </ol>